Scroll down to find out about a range of botanical books published by BSBI, including:

 - A Vascular Plant Red List for England;

-- and our series of BSBI Handbooks for difficult plant groups.
+- our series of BSBI Handbooks for difficult plants.

-- our scientific journal New Journal of Botany;
+- our new scientific journal British & Irish Botany;

 - our membership newsletter BSBI News;